Duration: one day (approx 10hours) Pick up time: 6.00am Distance: 110 km

 The beauty and hidden waterfall & it’s definitely one of Bali’s Best Kept Secrets.
 A fantastic place to spend the day exploring the surrounding rain forests and swimming in the natural rock pool.

 It is located very deep inside the lush green jungle along the beautiful slopes.
 Walk along the path passing some stairs down and pass a wooden bridge to see a beautiful waterfall.
-Do pack your swimsuit and extra clothes and take a refreshing swim in the waterfall and revive your senses.
+Do pack your swimsuit and extra clothes for take a refreshing swim.